 How about you?
 What kind of recipes do you enjoy?
 Easy?
 Healthy?
 Sugar Free?
 Or somewhere in-between?

-- about 2 C vegetable or canola oil
+- about 2 C oil of choice - I prefer Non-Hydrogenated Shortening

 - sifted powdered sugar (make your own unrefined powdered sugar, link above)